-- Deferred inflow for the net differences in actual and proportionate share of employer contribution and net changes in proportion which will be amortized over a closed period equal to the average of the expected remaining service lives of all employees that are provided with pensions through the Plan. - Deferred inflow for the net difference in projected and actual earnings on investments of the pension Plans' fiduciary net position.
+- Deferred inflow for the net changes in assumptions which will be amortized over a closed period equal to the average of the expected remaining service lives of all employees that are provided with OPEB benefits through the Plan. - Deferred inflow for the net difference in projected and actual earnings on investments of the OPEB Plans' fiduciary net position.
 This amount is amortized over a 5-year period.